MartinTichovsky/jest-collector/README.md

 ## About

 The Jest Collector is a tool for mocking all imports and collect data about the functions.
-It is mainly targeted on the React components, but it can be used for regular functions as well.
+It is mainly targeted on the React components, but it can be used for regular functions and classes as well.
 In the collector is stored an info about the function/component, every call, every hook and a parent tree.

 This tool is providing a way of testing how many times was your component rendered (called), if it contains the correct properties or if you used correct dependencies in React hooks such as in `useEffect`, `useCallback` or in `useMemo`.

+The Jest Collector will be not useful for unit tests, but it is very helpful for integration tests.
+When I was working on [`form-controller`](https://github.com/MartinTichovsky/form-controller) which is far away from being released and published, I wanted to test the performance of the components.
+I realized, that I know only a little about the React and how the things are done.
+Lets suppose, that the Jest Collector does not influence how the React works.
+Then we can develop our component by test driven development and use the Jest Collector to see, if everything works as we expect.
+At the end, we can test the whole result of our work and prevent useless renders and improve the performance.

+For more understanding, check out the [`examples`](https://github.com/MartinTichovsky/jest-collector/tree/main/examples).

 > NOTE: React class components are not fully implemented yet!

+## Next versions

+There are plans for upcoming versions:

+- 1.1.0 - Full React class component support
+- 1.2.0 - Support Redux
+- 1.3.0 - Support Mobx
+- 1.4.0 - Mock all methods of a class

 ## List of Collected Hooks